juandavidvargas19/JuanDavid/index.md

 - Septemeber 2022.
 I finished the "Comparison of Machine Learning Methods Applied to Predicting Short-Term Movements of DJIA Stocks During Quarterly Financial Reporting Periods" project.
 - August 2022.
 I started the "Arquitecture's digital design of a decission supporting software for buying/holding/selling stocks" project.
 - June -July 2022.
 I volunteered at CEFAMM, Quito.
 - June 2022.
-I finished "diploma in stock market" course at bvc online.
+I finished the "diploma in stock market" course at bvc online.
 - April 2022.
 I finished the "Machine learning with python: a practical introduction" course at edx.
 - February 2022.
 I started the "Comparison of Machine Learning Methods Applied to Predicting Short-Term Movements of DJIA Stocks During Quarterly Financial Reporting Periods" project.
 - December 2021-January 2021.
 I volunteered at SERART, Guadalajara.